-MUNIR A. LALANI DISTINGUISHED PROFESSORSHIP OF ENTREPRENEURSHIP

-The Munir A. Lalani Distinguished Professorship of Entrepreneurship was established in 2008 by the family of Munir Abdul Lalani to support entrepreneurial activities in the Dillard College and region.

-Dr. Jeffrey E. Stambaugh, the Munir A. Lalani Distinguished Professor of Entrepreneurship, is a retired Colonel from the United States Air Force where he had a distinguished career as an officer and fighter pilot.
-He graduated from the U.S. Air Force Academy and had served as the 27th Fighter Wing Vice Commander in Clovis, NM.
+LOUIS J. AND RAMONA RODRIGUEZ DISTINGUISHED PROFESSORSHIP The Louis J. and Ramona Rodriguez Distinguished Professorship was established in 2003 to honor President Emeritus Louis J. and Ramona Rodriguez.
+MUNIR A. LALANI DISTINGUISHED PROFESSORSHIP OF ENTREPRENEURSHIP The Munir A. Lalani Distinguished Professor of Entrepreneurship was established in 2008 by the family of Munir Lalani to support entrepreneurial activities in the Dillard College and region.
+Dr. Jeffrey E. Stambaugh, the Munir A. Lalani Distringuished Professor of Entrepreneurship, is a retired Colonel from the United States Air Force where he has a distinguished career as an officer and fighter pilot.
+He graduated from the U.S. Air Force Academy and has served as the 27th Fighter Wing Vice Commander in Clovis, NM.
 He has twice been assigned to the Pentagon and served as a political-military affairs officer at U.S. European Command Headquarters in Germany.
 In 2001, he was a Fellow at the Weatherhead Center for International Affairs at Harvard University.
 Dr. Stambaugh completed his Ph.D. in Management with a specialization in entrepreneurship and strategies from Texas Tech University.
 He serves as the Director of the Munir Abdul Lalani Center for Entrepreneurship and Free Enterprise in the Dillard College of Business Administration.

-ROBERT MADERA DISTINGUISHED PROFESSORSHIP OF ACCOUNTING

-The Robert Madera Distinguished Professorship of Accounting was established in 2005 in recognition of the long-time service of Professor Emeritus, Robert Madera.
+ROBERT MADERA DISTINGUISHED PROFESSORSHIP OF ACCOUNTING The Robert Madera Distinguished Professorship of Accounting was established in 2005 in recognition of the long-time service of Professor Emeritus, Robert Madera.
 The generosity of alumni of the Dillard College of Business Administration has made this professorship possible.

-Terry Patton, Ph.D., CPA, CGFM, is the Robert Madera Distinguished Professor of Accounting at Midwestern State University.
-He is the author of numerous articles on governmental accounting and was co-author on PPC's Guide to Governmental Financial Reporting Model: Implementing GASBS No. 34.
+Terry Patton, Ph.D., CPA, CGFM, is the Robert Madera Distinguished Professor of Accounting and the Dean of the Dillard College of Business Administration at Midwestern State University.
+He is the author of numerous articles on governmental accounting and coauthor of a textbook, Introduction to Governmental and Not-for-Profit Accounting, 7th edition, published by Prentice Hall.
+He also was co-author on PPC's Guide to Governmental Financial Reporting Model: Implementing GASBS No. 34.
 Previously, Dr. Patton was the Research Manager at the Governmental Accounting Standards Board (GASB).
-In his eight years at the GASB, he was part of the project team on numerous GASB Standards including major projects such as GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and

-Analysis-for State and Local Governments and GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
-Dr. Patton also has been an Assistant Professor of Accounting at the University of Wisconsin Oshkosh and a supervisor at a Texas CPA firm where he conducted audits of local governments.
-Mr. Patton received his doctorate in accounting from Texas Tech University.
+In his eight years at the GASB, he was part of the project team on numerous GASB Standards including major projects such as GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments and GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
+Dr. Patton also has been an Assistant Professor of Accounting at the University of Wisconsin-Oshkosh and a supervisor at a Texas CPA firm where he conducted audits of local governments.
+Dr. Patton received his doctorate in accounting from Texas Tech University.
 He is a member of the American Accounting Association and the American Institute of Certified Public Accountants.